mobomo/brookfield/README.md

 # Brookfield

-## Instructions to install and publish the project
+## Instructions to install and publish the project via your computer command line

 ## Download